Ezuker/multilayer-perception/specs.md

 - Print predictions to the console or save them to a file.

+### 4. Bonuses

+**4.1.
+Add optimizers**
+- Add few optimizers such as Adam, RMSProp, Momentum

+**4.2.
+Display multiple learning curves**
+- The program can parse and train multiple models at once and display a graph that compare them

+**4.3.
+History of metrics**
+- Do a history of metrics that can be saved in .json file

+**4.4.
+Implementation of early stop**
+- Implement an early stop that is configurable inside network in the config

+**4.5.
+Evaluate the learning phase with multiple metrics**
+- Add few more metrics such as F1 score, recall, precision, and accuracies

 ## Development Workflow

 This workflow is designed not only to ensure clean, incremental development, but also to help you build strong habits that mirror professional practices.